kharf/navecd-website/docs/documentation/overview.md

 ## What is GitOps?

-GitOps is a way of implementing Continuous Deployment for cloud native applications by having a Git repository that contains declarative descriptions of the desired infrastructure and applications and an automated process to reconcile the production environment with the desired state in the repository.
+GitOps is a way of implementing Continuous Deployment for cloud native applications by having a repository that contains declarative descriptions of the desired infrastructure and applications and an automated process to reconcile the production environment with the desired state in the repository.

 ## Why Navecd?